iocafe/iocafe-doc/source/introduction/how-it-works/200603-drafting-ui-etc-design-changed.rst

 * Video stream will use flat memory buffer instead of ring buffer to allow multiple recipients.
   JPEG compression can be selected to fit image to buffer.
-* Cloud: Cloudia type of forwarding using IOCOM protocol in cloud server is replaced by TSL -> TLS byte stream forwarding.
+* Cloud: Cloudia type of forwarding using IOCOM protocol in cloud server is replaced by TLS -> TLS byte stream forwarding.
 * Pushing signal "connected" state downwards will not be implemnted (at least for now):
   Too complex and rarely, if ever, useful feature.